 #3 – The Feast of First Fruits

-The Basics – This is a celebration of the Law that came down from Mount Sinai.
+The Basics – This is began as a celebration of the grain harvest but also commemorated the Law coming down from Mount Sinai.
 It came 7 full weeks after the original Passover and it continued to be held on the 50th day after that feast.
-When the Law first came down from Heaven, Moses found the Israelites worshipping a golden calf.
+They would bake 2 breads both with levin this time (perhaps representing the sin of both Jews and Gentiles???) and present this before God.
+Also when the Law first came down from Heaven, Moses found the Israelites worshipping a golden calf.
 God caused an earthquake and 3,000 people were killed that day.

 Those were the 4 Spring Feasts that have already been fulfilled, the next 3 are the Fall Feasts which have yet to be fulfilled.
 Any time we are dealing with unfulfilled prophecy there can only be speculation.
 One’s beliefs on the End Times also begin to shine through.
 WARNING: Pre-millennialism ahead!

 #5 – Feast of Trumpets (or Rosh Hashanah)